pensjonatus/flash-fiction/blog/going-up.md

 ---
-title: 'Going Up'
+title: Going Up
 date: '2016-06-14'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'sci-fi'
+  - sci-fi
 ---

 The old man climbed the rusty ladder and I followed, around us the night was